MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Virtual WAN greatly simplifies end-to-end network connectivity in Azure and cross-premises by creating [hub-and-spoke network architecture](https://docs.microsoft.com/azure/virtual-wan/virtual-wan-global-transit-network-architecture) that spans multiple Azure regions and on-premises locations (any-to-any connectivity) out-of-the-box, as depicted in the figure below:

-![Network topology and connectivity](./media/global-transit.png)

-_Figure 2: Global transit network with Virtual WAN_
+![Network topology and connectivity](./media/global-transit.png) _Figure 2: Global transit network with Virtual WAN._

 - Virtual WAN any-to-any transitive connectivity supports the following paths (within the same region and across regions):

-  - VNet to VNet
+  - Virtual network to virtual network
-  - VNet to branch
+  - Virtual network to branch
-  - Branch to VNet
+  - Branch to virtual network
   - Branch to branch

-- Virtual WAN hubs are locked down, and the only resources that customer can deploy within them are VNet gateways (point-to-site and site-to-site virtual private networks [VPNs] and ExpressRoute), Azure Firewall via Firewall Manager, and route tables.
+- Virtual WAN hubs are locked down, and the only resources that customer can deploy within them are VNet gateways (point-to-site and site-to-site virtual private networks (VPNs) and ExpressRoute), Azure Firewall via Firewall Manager, and route tables.

 - Virtual WAN increases the limit of up to 200 prefixes advertised from Azure to on-premises via ExpressRoute private peering to 10,000 prefixes per single Virtual WAN hub.
 The limit of 10,000 prefixes also includes VPNs (site-to-site and point-to-site VPNs).